gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 	- Same printer and slicer?
 Obviously
 	- Similar speed?
 Yes
 	- Same layer height?
 Yes
 	- Similar model?
 Yes.
 Huh?
 Why the model itself?
-Because a Benchy with its small intricate moves will look very different to Filament Watch than a full volume cube given all the same settings.
+Because a Benchy with its small intricate moves will look very different to Filament Watch than a full volume cube, even with identical print settings.

 * Wide alarm tolerances are OK.
 The difference between a 25mm alarm boundary and a 50mm boundary might only delay an alarm by 30 seconds...which won't make a difference between a salvageable and failed print.
 But it might prevent a false alarm that does fail the print.
 * The same goes for the drift correction interval - a fast (say 120 second) drift correction might delay some alarms, but will make false alarms less likely.